1. Master Your Breath Support

 Set Performance Goals

 Prepare for a recital, audition, or even a casual performance for family.
 The deadline will motivate you to refine details.
 Record the performance and review it.
-Celebrate your growth—whether it’s hitting a high note or playing a difficult passage in tune.
+Celebrate your growth; whether it's hitting a high note or playing a difficult passage in tune, acknowledging progress keeps you motivated.
+Set both short-term goals (like mastering a specific etude this week) and long-term goals (like preparing for an all-state or district audition).
+Write down your goals and track your progress.
+Share your goals with a teacher or practice partner for accountability.